Rags 2 Richmond: Feature film adaptation

-The digital series is set to become a feature film, which will be directed by Vancouver’s Tesh Guttikonda and written by Jonathan Wong, Patrick Do and Aaron Sprecher.
+The digital series is set to become a feature film, which will be directed by Vancouver’s TJ Gavel and written by Jonathan Wong, Patrick Do and Aaron Sprecher.
 Shot in Richmond, the film, like the series, will rely heavily on Hollywood North talent.
 A female lead, based on talent manager and producer Justina Shih, is being introduced in the feature film.

 Themes

 The series explores identity, representation, and the resilience of chasing dreams, highlighting the challenges and triumphs of young talent in the Asian diaspora.

 Setting

 Filming took place in several Richmond locations including Aberdeen Centre, Parker Place Mall and along River Road.
 Although the idea for the series began in Hong Kong and Los Angeles, production is entirely Canadian with 90 per cent of the cast and crew from Metro Vancouver.
 Many cast members are local talents, including current and former contestants of the Miss Chinese International Pageant, an annual event by Fairchild Television.